Trucking

 • New and most current systems help keep the trucks quiet

-• Our trucks will use two types of braking systems in tandem
+• Our trucks use two types of braking systems in tandem

-• Noise level will not exceed 80 dBA, which is the EPA required standard
+• Noise level does not exceed 80 dBA, which is the EPA required standard

 • Added components help to reduce noise emissions in addition to exhaust emissions